Coherence via reiterated beam splitting: Coherent-state input

 for $j=1, \ldots, N$, where the beam splitters are numbered from left to right in Fig. \ref{cascada2}.

-For the last beam splitter on the right we must have equal 50 \% reflectance and transmittance $t_N^2 = r_N^2$.
-For the second to last beam splitter, that is $j=N-1$, the transmittance and reflectance must be in the ratio of 2 to 1, since by transmission we must feed two modes with the same intensity, while by reflection just one, also with the same intensity, that is $t_{N-1}^2 = 2 r_{N-1}^2$.
-The general term of this series can be easily constructed to give the optimum configuration as
+For the last beam splitter on the right we must have 50 \% reflectance and 50 \% transmittance, $t_N^2 = r_N^2$.
+For the second to last beam splitter, that is, $j=N-1$, the transmittance and reflectance must be in the ratio of 2:1 since we must feed two modes by transmission and one mode by reflection: that is, $t_{N-1}^2 = 2 r_{N-1}^2$.
+The general form of this series can easily be constructed to give the optimum configuration